miklevin/MikeLev.in/_posts/2024-10-06-fasththml-websockets-database.md

 app = Flask(__name__)
 ```

+## FastHTML Factory Class Contains a Wealth of Hidden Optional Choices

 Notice what's traditionally the first parameter argument.
 Now for those not in
 the know in Python, something like that `Flask()` ***factory class*** template